m-rosso/unsupervised-features-screening/README.md

 <br>

 ### Results of tests
-* The variance-based unsupervised screening of features has improved the predictive accuracy of logistic regression models.
+* The variance-based unsupervised screening of features has improved the predictive accuracy of *logistic regression models*.
 An estimation time reduced by a factor of 4 is another advantage of the procedure proposed here to deal with high-dimensionality.
-* Even that the implemenation of unsupervised screening of features has not make GBMs generalize better on average, these models have significantly more stable performances with the reduced model complexity.
+* Even that the implemenation of unsupervised screening of features has not make *GBMs* generalize better on average, these models have significantly more stable performances with a reduced model complexity.
 The reduction on expected running time is a key contribution to GBMs, since they usually take a long time to be estimated.

 ### Contents of this repository
+* Folder *Codes*: contains Python scripts for running tests and to implement the proposed variance-based screening of features.
+* Folder *Results*: presents HTML files with more discussion on the screening of features and with the results of tests.